-Nori Muster (web master) Write to the web master if you want to post something at the site, if you find a broken link or missing jpg, if you want to talk about old times on the Delta Queen, or if you are a student doing a report.
+Nori Muster (web master) Write to me if you want to post something at the site, if you find a broken link or missing jpg, if you want to talk about old times on the Delta Queen Steamboat, or if you are a student looking for ideas for a report.

-Travis Vasconcelos Write to this expert if you have questions about the calliope, or steam piano, often found aboard paddlewheel steamboats.
+Travis Vasconcelos Write to this expert if you have questions about the calliope, steam piano, found aboard paddlewheel steamboats.